 Because we have limited resources, CCR strongly advises applicants to make every effort to secure their own summer funding.
 Possible sources include: your law school; local Bar Foundation; Equal Justice America, etc. However, if a student can demonstrate they diligently sought alternate funding but were ultimately unsuccessful, CCR will provide the student with a summer stipend.

 The application deadline for second year law students has lapsed.
-On December 1st, 1L students will need to upload the following application materials:
+1L students can upload their application here.

 - Cover letter

 - List of 3 references and with their corresponding contact information

 Please submit all application materials as one pdf document.